 October is one of the best months to visit Florida, the humidity of the summer is breaking, so all you are left with is the beautifully warm weather.
-You can expect high 70’s to low 80’s throughout the state, with slightly chillier evenings in the northern parts.
-Another great part of visiting Florida in October is that the water temperatures are still pretty warm from the summer, not that they ever get that chilly, but you can expect the ocean and gulf to both be in the low-80’s.
+You can expect high 70s to low 80s throughout the state, with slightly chillier evenings in the northern parts.
+Another great part of visiting Florida in the fall is that the water temperatures are still pretty warm from the summer, not that they ever get that chilly, but you can expect the ocean and gulf to both be in the low 80s.

-October brings new life to Floridians every year because the summer humidity and rain is finally slowing down.
-Mosquitos are still out but their breeding season is ending so you’ll notice less out at twilight (wear bug spray just in case).
+October brings new life to Floridians every year because the summer humidity and rain are finally slowing down.
+Mosquitos are still out, but their breeding season is ending so you’ll notice less out at twilight (wear bug spray just in case).
 There is still a slight possibility of rain, but it shouldn’t ruin your plans.
-Overall, October is a pleasant month to visit the Sunshine State.
+Overall, October's climate and weather in the Sunshine State make it a pleasant month to visit.

 - Average daylight hours: 8 hours